kojima-r/RealtimeChat/README.md

 _Note:_ The `server.js` file uses [@fastify/vite](https://fastify-vite.dev/) to build and serve the React frontend contained in the [`/client`](./client) folder.
 You can find the configuration in the [`vite.config.js`](./vite.config.js) file.

-## Previous WebSockets version

-The previous version of this application that used WebSockets on the client (not recommended in client-side browsers) [can be found here](https://github.com/openai/openai-realtime-console/tree/websockets).
+_Note:_ https access is required to turn on the microphone in a non-local environment.

 ## License